 Since BFP is just fat weight divided by total weight, your BFP will go up even if your body fat remains the same since you’ll only lose weight by burning muscle.

 You might also lose muscle if you work out excessively but don’t eat enough protein.
-Protein is essential for preserving and gaining lean mass since your muscles are made primarily of proteins, so be sure to eat more of it if you’ve been working out [3].
+Protein is essential for preserving and gaining lean mass since your muscles are made primarily of proteins, so be sure to eat more of it if you’ve been working out.3

-Hormone imbalance: If you consume a lot of trans fats or drink too much alcohol, it can create a hormone imbalance by lowering testosterone and promoting fat storage [4][5].Moderate your drinking to lose weight gained from alcohol.
+Hormone imbalance: If you consume a lot of trans fats or drink too much alcohol, it can create a hormone imbalance by lowering testosterone and promoting fat storage.4, 5 Regulate your drinking habits to manage the weight you’ve gained from alcohol, as discussed in this article on losing weight gained from alcohol.

 Testosterone boosts muscle gain, which is why men generally gain muscle faster than women.
 Hormone disorders like PCOS can disturb your hormones and make your body store excess food as fat instead of lean mass.
 Consider talking to your doctor if you feel your hormones might be imbalanced.

-Try using body fat calipers instead of scales as they reduce the error range to 3-5%, letting you track your progress more accurately [7].
+Try using body fat calipers instead of scales as they reduce the error range to 3-5%, letting you track your progress more accurately.7

-Guideline to Lose Weight AND Get Fat % Down
+Guideline to Lose Weight & Get Fat % Down

 What you eat and how you move are the most significant factors influencing body fat %.
-If you’ve lost weight but body fat went up, you can change your diet and exercise routine to get yourself back on track!
+If you’ve shed weight but your body fat went up, you can change your diet and exercise routine to get yourself back on track!

 Exercise to Get Toned & Fat Loss Will Come (Build Some Muscle)

 You can increase your total weight by building muscle while maintaining roughly the same or slightly more body fat.
-Consider resistance training, as muscle replaces jiggly fat, helping you lose pounds.
+Incorporate resistance training into your routine, as building muscle can replace jiggly fat, aiding in weight loss.

 How Does Resistance Training Help?